inmanta/inmanta-core/Readme.md

 ## [Quickstart](https://github.com/inmanta/quickstart-vagrant)

-To get started on Inmanta, use vagrant to set up the management server and some machines to manage.
+To quickly get started with Inmanta, use Vagrant to set up an environment to host the Inmanta server and some machines to be managed.
-Before starting this tutorial, first [install vagrant on your machine](https://www.vagrantup.com/docs/installation/).
+Before starting this tutorial, first [install Vagrant on your machine](https://www.vagrantup.com/docs/installation/).

-Next, grab the vagrant box from out git repo and let vagrant do the setup of the Inmanta server.
+Next, grab the Vagrant box from our Git repo and let Vagrant do the setup of the Inmanta server.

 ```sh
 git clone https://github.com/inmanta/quickstart-vagrant.git